 WE ARE GETTING MARIN TOGETHER TO PUSH BACK ON DESTRUCTIVE AND DANGEROUS HOUSING MANDATES, AND THE NEW LAWS THAT BACK THEM UP.

-THE NUMBERS ARE IMPOSSIBLE TO MEET, AND LOW-INCOME HOUSING WILL BE DWARFED BY MARKET RATE AND EVEN MORE EXPENSIVE HOMES
+THE NUMBERS ARE IMPOSSIBLE TO MEET, AND LOW-INCOME HOUSING WILL BE DWARFED BY HOMES AT/ABOVE MARKET RATE

 THE NEW DEVELOPMENTS WILL NOT REQUIRE PUBLIC HEARINGS

 THE CALIFORNIA DEPARTMENT OF HOUSING AND COMMUNITY DEVELOPMENT (HCD) ASSIGNED THE OVERWHELMING NUMBERS OF HOUSING UNITS CITIES MUST PLAN FOR, BUT THE LAWS THEMSELVES DO NOT REQUIRE ANY LOW-INCOME HOUSING.
 THERE ARE NO LAWS FORCING A DEVELOPER TO BUILD LOW INCOME HOUSING

 WE JUST GET HARSHLY PUNISHED BY THE STATE IF PRIVATE DEVELOPERS DON'T GET TO BUILD WHAT THEY WANT.

 Tom Lai, Director of Marin County Community Development Dept

 The state has a vision of California -- and Marin -- that was not shared with the voters.
 This site has a lot of information on how this happened, what to expect, and how to work together to put a halt to it.